rossconf/rossconf.io/source/blog/2015-08-25-meet-our-speakers-piotr.html.md

 slug: meet-our-speakers-piotr
 ---

-We decided to do short interviews with all of our ROSSConf Berlin speakers, so you can get to know them better.
+We decided to do short interviews with all of our ROSS conf Berlin speakers, so you can get to know them better.
 Meet [Piotr Solnica](https://twitter.com/_solnic_), the maintainer of [Ruby Object Mapper](http://rom-rb.org/) - an open-source persistence and mapping toolkit for Ruby.

 #### How did you get into Ruby?
 I saw Ruby for the first time around 2003 as a couple of plugins for the media player that I used back then were written in Ruby.
 I thought “looks cool” and learned some basic syntax.
 Then I started my first job but that was mostly PHP and some Java.
 Over time I got really tired of PHP and decided to switch to…Python.
 I started learning it, got pretty far and enjoyed it but then one day my friend asked me “hey, since you’re into web-development, did you check out Ruby on Rails?”.
 Few months later I started my first job as a ruby/rails developer, that was in 2007.